phoenixlzx/sublive/README.md

 SubLive
 =======

-SubLive is a live ass subtitle API (live subtitles "彈幕" for local player).
+SubLive is a live ass subtitle API server (live subtitles "彈幕" for local player).

 This is the API server on behalf of the beloved KNA subtitle team's idea.